SpencerHenry/Disc-sim/disc-sim/index.markdown

 The Disc-Sim project thrives on community involvement.
 We encourage you to get involved by:

-- **Contributing**: Whether you're a developer, a researcher, or just an enthusiast, your contributions are welcome.
-Check out our [Contribution Guidelines](URL-to-contribution-guidelines).
 - **Providing Feedback**: Your feedback is crucial for our continuous improvement.
-Please share your thoughts and suggestions with us via [Our Contact Page](URL-to-contact-page).
+Please share your thoughts and suggestions

 Thank you for visiting the Disc-Sim project.
 We hope you find our tools helpful and innovative!